Mason stops 34 shots to lead Flyers in 2-0 win over Rangers

 The Rangers controlled play in the brisk-paced first two periods, outshooting the Flyers 27-16.

-Grabner's shot on a 2-on-1 rush hit the crossbar and deflected into the crowd about 7 1/2 minutes into the game.
-Mason then slid to his left to stop a slap shot by Rick Nash a minute later.
+Grabner's shot on a 2-on-1 rush hit the crossbar and deflected into the crowd about 7 1/2 minutes into the game, and Mason slid to his left to stop a slap shot by Rick Nash a minute later.

 Adam Clendening fired a shot off Mason's glove with about 3:15 left in the first, and then the goalie caught an attempt by Puempel seconds later.